AlterScribus/contributors/README.md

 - 'imposer' branch includes works on imposing.
 AFAICT there were some very powerfull features but it required adjustements with bleeds.

 - Chelen created the unitLoader branch so as to test the new unit loader UI.
 Nice usability improvements have been reached and patches have been proposed in the bug tracker.
-Still waiting to be merded.
+Still waiting to be merged.

-- Many other, see for yourself.
+- Several other, see for yourself.